StackVista/stackstate-docs/use/security/k8s-service-tokens.md

 ---
-description: Rancher Observability
+description: SUSE Observability
 ---

 # Service tokens

 ## Overview

-Using Service tokens it's possible to authenticate to Rancher Observability without having an associated a user account.
-This is useful for situations where you want to use Rancher Observability from headless services like a CI server.
+Using Service tokens it's possible to authenticate to SUSE Observability without having an associated a user account.
+This is useful for situations where you want to use SUSE Observability from headless services like a CI server.
 In such a scenario you typically don't want to provision a user account in your identity provider.

 ## Manage service tokens